Cycling the World in Virtual Reality: A Handy Guide for Your VR App

 BigRing virtual cycling brings VR cycling experiences to your home with over 350 different rides from 11 countries.
 It comes with built-in workouts and a coach functionality to help you with the pacing of your ride.

 Customer Engagement – as a business owner you know how difficult it is to keep your client engaged, especially when you deal with fitness training and workout which could be mundane for some.
 When you put efforts to design a virtual reality app, you provide unique and interactive experiences to your clients.
 This life-like experience is the key to keep them engaged and retain their loyalty.

 Some Fame Your Way – These apps make it possible for people to share their experiences on social networks.
 This will create a buzz about your brand online and you will see new clients approaching you.

 VR became mainstream in 2012 after the launch of Oculus Rift.
 In 2014, Facebook bought the company for 2 million dollars, after VR gained momentum.
-Virtual training is the present trend and you must grab the opportunity by developing an app that has the potential to take your fitness brand to the next level.
+Virtual training is the present trend and you must grab the opportunity by developing an app which has the potential to take your fitness brands to the next level.

 The journey of incorporating VR begins by creating VR content.
 Let’s discuss what the process looks like.

 There are two ways of creating content for a virtual reality app